MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-http-client-pipeline.md

 When you make HTTP requests to cloud services, it's important to handle transient failures and retry failed attempts.
 Because this functionality is a common requirement, Azure Core provides a retry policy that can watch for transient failures and automatically retry the request.

 This retry policy, therefore, splits the whole pipeline into two parts: policies that execute before the retry policy and policies that execute after the retry policy.
-Policies added before the retry policy execute only once per API operation and policies added after the retry policy are executed as many times as the retries.
+Policies added before the retry policy execute only once per API operation and policies added after the retry policy execute as many times as the retries.

 So, when building the HTTP pipeline, you should understand whether to execute a policy for each request retry or once per API operation.